MatSevy/CEITEC-MOTES-public-LV-repo/README.md

 ### 1.2 Usage
 Start program, asign Drain and Gate SMU, select measurement parameters, adjust reading delay and active terminals if needed, and click Start measurement.
 Measurement will ne done in "chunks" - drain voltage sweep procedure is attomic.
 If program crashes after first sweep on error related to buffer, try to increase reading delay (bug in a Keithley HW/FW).

+## 2 F-70 compressor controller
+Contains an app and driver developed for F-70 compressors produced by SHI cryogenics.

+### 2.1 Install
+Requieres LabVIEW 2021 or newer.
+Copy the driver to instr.lib of your LabVIEW.